charles37/WhichIsBetterAI/README.md

 I decided to keep them intact even though I'm not currently using these features in the `WhichIsBetterAI` program.
 I believe it's beneficial to keep this functionality for possible future enhancements.
 This will allow me to add user-specific features or content management capabilities more easily should I decide to include them in future updates.

 Currently the easiest way to register a user is to launch the template frontend with `cd elm; npx elm-live src/Main.elm` and then registering on the UI.
-Once you register with a "test" "test" user you can use the populateDB script or a different script that utilizes the `login` endpoint
+Once you register with username: "test" password: "test" you can use the populateDB script or a different script that utilizes the `login` endpoint to grab a token

 ## Performance